Henry Strachey (artist)

 Henry Strachey (1863–1940) was an English painter, art critic and writer.

-Known as Harry, he was the son of Sir Edward Strachey, 3rd Baronet, and a cousin of Lytton Strachey.
+He was the son of Sir Edward Strachey, 3rd Baronet, and a cousin of Lytton Strachey.
 He studied at the Slade School of Fine Art in London and exhibited widely between 1888 and 1923 at many galleries and shows, including the Royal Society of Artists in Birmingham (four times), the Grosvenor Gallery, the Walker Art Gallery, Liverpool (twice), the London Salon (eight times), the New English Art Club, the New Gallery (three times) and the Royal Academy of Arts (ten times).

 He was an accomplished portrait painter and amongst his subjects, in 1914, was the 7 year old Brenda Capron who is better known under her married name as the artist Brenda Pye.